2025 (Current Year) Faculty Courses School of Engineering Department of Mechanical Engineering Graduate major in Mechanical Engineering

 Course description and aims

-To learn minimum knowledge required for a process starting from planning space mission, going through design and development of a space system, and completing with its operations.
+To learn basic knowledge required for a process starting from planning space missions, going through design and development of a space system, and completing with its operations.

 Student learning outcomes